Butovo firing range: Legacy

 The Butovo Firing Range was heavily guarded by the Soviet KGB and, after the dissolution of the Soviet Union in 1991, the Russian FSK until 1995.
 On 7 June 1993, a small group of activists, officials, and some relatives of those who died at Butovo, visited the site.
-In October 1993, a plaque was inaugurated that read “In this zone of the Butovo shooting range, several thousand people were, in 1937–1938, shot in secret and buried."
+In October 1993, a plaque was inaugurated that read "In this zone of the Butovo shooting range, several thousand people were, in 1937–1938, shot in secret and buried."
 A year later, Russian Orthodox Church interest in the site was piqued when archivists discovered that Seraphim Chichagov, the Metropolitan of Leningrad and senior figure of the church, was killed there.
-In 1995, Russian security agencies transferred both Butovo and Kommunarka to the Russian Orthodox Church for “use without time limit”.
+In 1995, Russian security agencies transferred both Butovo and Kommunarka to the Russian Orthodox Church for "use without time limit".
 A small wooden church, the Church of the New Martyrs and Confessors of Russia, was inaugurated on 16 June 1996.
 The Church of the Resurrection, a larger white stone structure, was completed in 2007.

-On 30 October 2007, Russian President Vladimir Putin commemorated the 70th anniversary of the repressions by visiting the Butovo Firing Range, attributing the deaths of victims to the “excesses of the political conflict.
-Putin's statement was criticized by some and pointed out this statement signaled the failure of Putin, and perhaps Russian society as a whole, to come to grips with the fact that the victims of Butovo were killed not because they were political opponents of Stalin, but simply because of their backgrounds, nationalities, or that they simply were caught up in the purge mechanism that sought to repress or eliminate large swaths of potential dissenters to Stalin's rule.
+On 30 October 2007, Russian President Vladimir Putin commemorated the 70th anniversary of the repressions by visiting the Butovo Firing Range, attributing the deaths of victims to the "excesses of the political conflict."
+Putin's statement was criticized by some who pointed out this statement signaled his failure, and perhaps the failure Russian society as a whole, to come to grips with the fact that the victims of Butovo were killed not because they were political opponents of Stalin, but simply because of their backgrounds, nationalities, or that they simply were caught up in the purge mechanism that sought to repress or eliminate large swaths of potential dissenters to Stalin's rule.